Bend Park and Recreation District

 Project Overview

 Pine Nursery Park is a large 159-acre community park located in northeast Bend.
-This park expansion project will complete the remaining features identified in the Phased Plan (formally known as the Master Plan) for the highly utilized park.
+This project will construct features identified in the approved development plan for this highly used park.

-Project work may include new athletic fields and related amenities, athletic field lighting, artificial turf infields, pickleball and/or tennis courts, pedestrian trail lighting, ADA access improvements, off-leash dog area improvements, maintenance and infrastructure improvements, irrigation and landscaping.
+Project work may include athletic field lighting, artificial turf infields, pickleball courts, pedestrian trail lighting, ADA access improvements, off-leash dog area improvements, maintenance and infrastructure improvements, full-court basketball, pedestrian trail lighting, irrigation and landscaping.

 63000 NE Purcell Blvd.